pzim-devdata/Tools-for-Linux/VPNautoconnect/README.md

-3. Copy the VPN UUID:
+3. Copy the VPN name and UUID:

 ![Image of the nmcli con command](https://github.com/pzim-devdata/Tools-for-Debian/blob/master/VPNautoconnect/Image1.png)

-4. Paste the UUID in the "VPNautoconnect.sh" file :
+4. Paste the name and UUID in the "VPNautoconnect.sh" file :

 ![Image of the UUID in the file VPNautoconnect.sh](https://github.com/pzim-devdata/Tools-for-Debian/blob/master/VPNautoconnect/Image2.png)